minin43/TTT-Custom-Roles/CONVARS.md

-ttt_turncoat_min_players                       0       // The minimum number of players required to spawn the turncoat ttt_infected_min_players                       0       // The minimum number of players required to spawn the infected ttt_vindicator_min_players                     0       // The minimum number of players required to spawn the vindicator ttt_paladin_min_players                        0       // The minimum number of players required to spawn the paladin ttt_tracker_min_players                        0       // The minimum number of players required to spawn the tracker ttt_medium_min_players                         0       // The minimum number of players required to spawn the medium
+ttt_turncoat_min_players                       0       // The minimum number of players required to spawn the turncoat ttt_infected_min_players                       0       // The minimum number of players required to spawn the infected ttt_vindicator_min_players                     0       // The minimum number of players required to spawn the vindicator ttt_scout_min_players                          0       // The minimum number of players required to spawn the scout ttt_paladin_min_players                        0       // The minimum number of players required to spawn the paladin ttt_tracker_min_players                        0       // The minimum number of players required to spawn the tracker ttt_medium_min_players                         0       // The minimum number of players required to spawn the medium